paymentwall/paymentwall.github.io/docs/guides-signature_calculation.md

 # Signature Calculation

-Signature value is calculated with your project key and secret key.
+The Signature value is calculated with your project key and secret key.
-We support two versions to calculate signature value, [version 2](#version-2) or [version 3](#version-3).
+We support two versions to calculate a signature value, [version 2](#version-2) and [version 3](#version-3).

-[Paymentwall API Libraries](https://github.com/paymentwall) can automatically calculate signatures for the Widget Call as well as for Pingback signature validation.
+[Paymentwall API Libraries](https://github.com/paymentwall) can automatically calculate signatures for the Widget Call and for the Pingback signature validation.
-You can use Paymentwall API Libraries to calculate signature value for other Paymentwall APIs as well or you can also calculate signature value manually.
+You can also use the Paymentwall API Libraries to calculate the signature value for other Paymentwall APIs or you can also calculate the signature value manually.
-Please check which parameters should be included to calculate signature for each Paymentwall API before you integrate the API.
-> Signature Calculation version 1 is deprecated.
+Please check which parameters should be included to calculate the signature for each Paymentwall API before you integrate the API.> Signature Calculation version 1 is deprecated.

 ## Version 2